Makawao Town

 Obon Dance and Festival

-Annual event in late July at the Makawao Hongwanji Mission on Makawao Avenue.
+An annual event in late July at the Makawao Hongwanji Mission on Makawao Avenue.
 The event includes ceremonial clothing, dancing, and drums.
 There are food and baked items for sale.

 The Makawao Rodeo

 Annual Fourth of July celebration.
-The town has a modest parade to kick off the festivities, of this more than 50 year old paniolo tradition.
+The town has a modest parade to kick off the festivities, of this more than 50-year-old paniolo tradition.
 The rodeo and bull bash take place on Olinda Road at the Oskie Rice Arena.

 Seabury Craft Festival

-Annual Event the day before Mothers Day, in which you will find an assortment of unique, hand made gifts, treats, and treasures.
+Annual Event the day before Mothers Day, in which you will find an assortment of unique, handmade gifts, treats, and treasures.
 Live music and a kids zone.

 Upcountry Ag Festival